MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-vpn-profiles.md

     :::image type="content" source="media/troubleshoot-vpn-profiles/external-control-setting-enabled.png" alt-text="Screenshot shows the External Control option is enabled.":::

 1. Verify that all required certificates in the complete certificate chain are on the device.
-Otherwise, you see the following entry in the Company Portal *Omadmlog.log* file:
+Otherwise, you see the following entry in the Company Portal log file (*Omadmlog.log*):

     > **Waiting for required certificates for vpn profile 'androidVPN'.**